ajvanderhorst/PhysicsCapstoneGW/Topics/Community.md

-# Physics Capstone - Class Materials for Society & Community Activities
+# Physics Capstone - Society & Community Activities

 _These are class materials that are part of the Physics Capstone course, and specifically related to physicists in society and the physics community.
 The materials have been changed for general use outside of one particular university.
 The slides of classes can be accessed by clicking on the class numbers._